Applying to uni during the coronavirus outbreak

 You have the time to focus on your application

-It's likely that you're spending more time at home now than you normally would, especially in the summer.
+It's likely that you're spending more time at home now than you normally would.

 Take this as an opportunity to submit the best application you can.
 This includes using our guides on writing your personal statement.
 Ask friends and family who have more time to help you remember your achievements and read over your statement to check for any errors.